Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The way Nikon’s styling options are set up is more reminiscent of the older Fujifilm cameras.
 Take a base pre-loaded “style” and further edit it.
 Save it as your own named custom style.
 Refine it as needed for your current situation.
 Jump to a new styling setting appropriate for the scene or mood, as you would change a roll of film.
 Save/change just the styles without having to tie focus or shooting settings to it.

 In Fujifilm’s newer cameras, if I think my C7 Acros style is more suitable than my C3 Classic Chrome style for a particular scene, and I switch from C3 to C7, it drives me f**king insane that my focus & shooting settings change too.
 That ruins the whole goddamn experience – and has made me miss many a photo.
 Sorry for the language; you can see how much of a fun-sponge this has been for me.
-There are countless Fujifilm photographers across forums and other communities echoing the same sentiments.
+Countless Fujifilm photographers across forums and other communities echo the same sentiments.

-Reviewing an image on the camera and wish you had used a different profile?
+Reviewing an image on the Nikon cameras and wish you had used a different profile?
 Go into the RAW Retouching menu and adjust various image processing settings, including applying an entire profile simultaneously.
 Even straighten and apply perspective controls in-camera.

 Fujifilm’s small form factor & awesome lenses